 I would recommend one adjustment to this trick, though.
 If you miss a day, circle it, and keep going the next day.
 If you know you’re not going to be able to do it for a day or two ahead of time, draw a line through those days.
 That way, your chain stays in tact, visually.
 I would imagine it’s demoralizing to see the chain end, and that might prevent you from getting back into the swing of things.

-A third option is to simply harden up, guys.
+A third option is to simply harden up, folks.
 Just do the work.
-A buddy of mine is in his early 30s and just finishing school this year.
+A buddy of mine is in his 30s and just finishing school this year.
 He’s spent 15 years working through a combined Ph.D in neuroscience and MD program, and these days he’s dissecting rat brains by day and being elbow deep in gunshot wounds by night.
 I can never complain about work with him–a bad day at my job and a bad day at his are orders of magnitude apart.

 While we talked through a bunch of things very broadly in part one, I want to come back to that very simple generalized process.
 Know what you have to do, do it, and repeat.
 Everything else is window dressing, or mental tricks to play on yourself.